jaydenk/dotfiles/README.md

 ## README

-My collection/backup of dotfiles...obviously I'm starting fresh.
+My collection/backup of dotfiles...obviously I'm starting fresh, what a time to be alive.